udos86/flutter-fast-forms/README.md

 # Flutter Fast Forms

-A Flutter package for implementing lightning-fast forms
+Flutter Fast Forms is a library for building forms in Flutter with a efficient model-based approach

 ## Getting Started